4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 > If you remove an Active Directory object from all protected Active Directory groups, SDProp does not reset the value of the adminCount Active Directory attribute to ```0``` or ```<NOT SET>```.<sup>3</sup>

 This can lead to reports created by automated security tools identifying Active Directory objects as having elevated privileges when they actually do not.
-If an Active Directory object was previously added to the "Domain Admins" security group, but was later removed from that security group, it would still have an adminCount attribute value of ```1``` because SDProp does not reset the value of the adminCount attribute when an Active Directory object is removed from a protected group.
+If an Active Directory object was previously added to the "Domain Admins" security group, but was later removed from that security group, it would still have an adminCount attribute value of ```1``` because SDProp does not reset the value of the adminCount attribute when an Active Directory object is removed from a protected group.<sup>4</sup>

 ### What is the Protected Users group?
 If an Active Directory user object is an elevated user and that is what you need it to be, you should consider adding it to the Protected Users group if it isn't.
 Users that are a member of the Protected Users group receive additional security protections including: